MEET THE TEAM

 ELEANOR ROBERTSON MBE

-Eleanor is the Chair of ICF and has a vast amount of experience working with voluntary groups.
+Eleanor is a former Chair of ICF and has a vast amount of experience working with voluntary groups.

 With unrivalled knowledge of Inverclyde, Eleanor is well known and respected in Inverclyde and her pragmatic approach ensures successful outcomes for projects.